CCKJon/fullstack_todo/README.md

 -Create notifications for upcoming or past due todos -style up the profile zone
 -checking a to-do to mark it as complete and creates a strikethrough and updates the database.

+Bugs:
+-Alert bell icon SVG doesn't turn red when there are upcoming/past due todos.